chandra635313/Java-Fundamentals/src/main/java/abstraction/Abstraction.md

 5. It cannot be instantiated.
 6. An abstract class can have fields (state), abstract method, non abstract method, constructor and main() method.
 7. Adapter class feature: The abstract class can also be used to provide some implementation of the interface.
 In such case, the end user may not be forced to override all the methods of the interface.
+8. **In Java, an abstract class can implement an interface, and not provide implementations of all of the interface's methods.
+It is the responsibility of the first concrete class that has that abstract class as an ancestor to implement all of the methods in the interface.**
-8. Abstract class vs Interface:
+9. Abstract class vs Interface:

 | Abstract class        | Interface           |
 | :------------- |:-------------|